tr43om/Texto/README.md

 #### Power of custom hooks

-This project consist of hundreds and even thousands lines of code and it would be a real mess without custom hook I used.
+This project consist of hundreds and even thousands lines of code and it would be a real mess without custom hooks I used.
 I made 10 custom hooks:

 - **useAuthContext** I used context in many places and each time import same things is pretty bad practice.
 So this hook make my code cleaner and easier to maintain my context
 - **useCollection** This hook was really helpful.
 The hook takes 3 arguments: collection name, which documents I want to get (query) and in which order I want to see them.